Thomas Dobson (printer): Dobson's Encyclopaedia

 In this era, enterprising American printers were matching their British counterparts in quality and quantity, and severely undercutting them in price as well.
 A successful master printer, Dobson objected to a perceived British bias in the Britannica and resolved to re-edit the Britannica to be more fair.
 He completed his "Encyclopedia" in April 1798, a year after the original.
 He also added a supplement of three volumes in 1803.
 Dobson's encyclopædia had 16,650 pages with 595 engraved copperplates; both numbers are slightly greater than their British counterparts.
 In support of Dobson's patriotic initiative, then-President George Washington subscribed to two sets of his first American encyclopædia, one of which now rests with most of the rest of George Washington's personal library in the Boston Athenæum.

 Other publications

 Dobson also published the first secular music composed by an American, namely, Seven Songs for Harpsichord by Francis Hopkinson.

 Dobson also contributed to the development of American Unitarianism.

 Family life

+Dobson married Jean Paton on 5 October 1777 in New Grayfriars Parish in Scotland.
+They had three daughters in Edinburgh: